This post may contain affiliate links. Please read my disclosure policy.

 I’ve tried making fancy popsicles over the years, with very little success.
 The simple, fresh, uncomplicated recipes are often my favorites anyway and this popsicle is all that and so much more!
 You can tweak the recipe by adding a little spiced rum for a tropical flavor that reminds me of an icy cold Piña Colada.
 With the heat wave we’ve been having, these popsicles have been our go-to treat after weeding the garden, mowing the grass, or just because.

-Coconut Pineapple Popsicles – perfect for the weekend and these dog days of summer!
+Coconut Pineapple Popsicles – perfect for the weekend and these long hot dog days of summer!

 - 1 20-ounce can of pineapple chunks, in juice (not syrup) do not drain